-limited areas, usually around 6 square miles.
+On-Demand Ride Zones: Palm Tran and other local agencies offer ride-hailing services within limited areas, usually around 6 square miles.

-reduce costs.

-option.

-Palm Beach to Miami.

-areas where it's safe and practical to use them.

-additional funds.

-- In recent years, transit services have expanded beyond just fixed bus routes and services for people with disabilities (paratransit).
-There are now multiple ways to get around, creating a - Network Company (TNC) Zones: In designated areas, people can access discounted fares for ride-hailing services like Uber and Lyft, through vouchers provided by the county. - On-Demand Ride Zones: Palm Tran and other local agencies offer ride-hailing services within - Paratransit: A shared-ride service for residents with special needs, available countywide.
-This service, traditionally provided by small buses, now also includes ride-hailing options to - Fixed Route Bus and Train: Long-established bus and train services now offer more frequent trips, with buses and trains arriving every 15 to 20 minutes, making transit a more reliable - Express Services: These connect key hubs or areas with heavy traffic.
-For example, Palm Tran runs an express bus between Port St. Lucie and Palm Beach County, and the South Florida Regional Transportation Authority (SFRTA) runs an express Tri-Rail train from West - First Mile / Last Mile Solutions: To make transit convenient, it's important for people to have easy ways to get to and from bus or train stops.
-This might include bike or scooter rentals in - This vision requires long-term funding for operations, maintenance, and major projects.
-Palm Beach County's Transit Development Plan identifies future opportunities which will require
+Paratransit: A shared-ride service for residents with special needs, available countywide.
+This service, traditionally provided by small buses, now also includes ride-hailing options to reduce costs.

+Fixed Route Bus and Train: Long-established bus and train services now offer more frequent trips, with buses and trains arriving every 15 to 20 minutes, making transit a more reliable option.

+Express Services: These connect key hubs or areas with heavy traffic.
+For example, Palm Tran runs an express bus between Port St. Lucie and Palm Beach County, and the South Florida Regional Transportation Authority (SFRTA) runs an express Tri-Rail train from West Palm Beach to Miami.

+First Mile / Last Mile Solutions: To make transit convenient, it's important for people to have easy ways to get to and from bus or train stops.
+This might include bike or scooter rentals in areas where it's safe and practical to use them.

+This vision requires long-term funding for operations, maintenance, and major projects.
+Palm Beach County's Transit Development Plan identifies future opportunities which will require additional funds.